matmcreative/Mission_To_Mars_Web_Scrape_Dashboard/README.md

 * [Visualization](#Visualization)
 * [Troubleshooting](#Troubleshooting)

-# Objective | Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+# Objective | Web Scrape and Display
+Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 # Technologies
+* HTML5
+* CSS

 # Process